 I tried to continue with the conversation around the table – although Tony was buried in the foot of sticky ribs on his plate, having evidently chosen well – but persevering through this shocking crab tempura burger took too much energy, so my normal abilities to communicate were greatly impaired.

 Dinner over and done with, thank god, we skipped dessert and ordered large glasses of white wine, Tony selecting a measure of Maker’s Mark.
 This splash of whisky stood at the grand height of 2mm in his glass and could be drunk in one swallow for a delicious £5.

-So, after these three years away from London, my return was a celebration of expensively average gastro-grub.
+So, after these four years away from London, my return was a celebration of expensively average gastro-grub.

 Average cost per main course: £20

 Average cost per person for drinks, one main meal plus service charge: £35-40

 Final verdict: Escape the smog of London’s city centre to The Waterway for an alfresco drink, but learn from my mistakes and eat somewhere else.